cimren/perf-analytics-library/README.md

 An example website using the library can be found under example folder.

-To start the application on development mode run:
+## Available Scripts
+In the project directory, you can run:

 ## npm run dev

-To build the application for production run:
+Starts the application on development mode

 ## npm run build
+Builds the application for production